wechaty/plugin-qnamaker/README.md

    * Language of Questions & Score of Answers
    */
   language: 'english',
-  minScore: 50,   // minimum score for the answer
+  scoreThreshold: 50,   // minimum score for the answer

   /**
    * QnAMaker Service API